Would you know what to do if your dog...

 Our training tools include:

-Canine resuscitation manikins, plush demonstration dogs, bandages, splints, fake guts, eyeballs and much more!
+A real dog for practice, Canine resuscitation manikins, plush demonstration dogs, bandages, splints, fake guts, eyeballs and much more!

 Upon successful completion of the hands-on practical and written test, you will be granted a frame-ready, 8 1/2″ x 11″ DOGSAFE® certificate that you can be proud to show your family, friends, clients and even your dog!